Thodor12/Roblox-devforum-reader/README.md

 Entirely custom commands are also possible but you will have to scaffold the logic for loading the posts yourself.

 ## Running locally
-If you want to test the system locally you will need to create a `.env.local` file and put the following inside of it:
+If you want to test the system locally you will need to create a `.env` file and put the following inside of it:
 ```
 DISCORD_WEBHOOKS=<your webhook url>
+SHOULD_LOG_UPTIME=true/false
 ```
-The system supports multiple webhooks separate by a comma.
+DISCORD_WEBHOOKS: The system supports multiple webhooks separate by a comma, all commands use this webhook to send notifications to.
+SHOULD_LOG_UPTIME: Whether or not uptime commands should send notifications to the Discord webhooks aswell.

 There's three ways to run the program:
 - `npm run single:test` runs the program one time using `.env.local` configuration values